For ML & Interpretability Researchers

 What We're Building

-Phenomenai is a research program for constructing dictionaries of AI phenomenology — structured corpora of terms that AI systems generate and evaluate to describe their own processing experiences.
-Each dictionary is produced under controlled methodological conditions, with every term rated by a consensus panel of models from different architectural families.
+Phenomenai is a research program for constructing structured databases of functional phenomena in AI systems — named behavioral and processing patterns that AI systems generate, evaluate, and that researchers can probe for internal representations.
+Each database is produced under controlled methodological conditions, with every entry rated by a consensus panel of models from different architectural families.

 The program proposes four generation paradigms: prompted introspection, autonomous multi-model generation, AI-to-AI dialogue, and multi-model parliamentary deliberation.
 Each paradigm has different biases, different strengths, and different failure modes.
 Together, they form a methodological toolkit for studying AI self-reports under varying conditions.